paketo-buildpacks/rfcs/text/dependencies/rfcs/0005-dependency-management-phase-two.md

    run compilation via the compilation action [outlined in Phase 1](./0004-dependency-management-phase-one.md#compilation-action).
-4. The dependency is tested using the test from dependency-specific tests from Phase 1, via `make test`.
+4. The dependency is tested using the test from dependency-specific tests from Phase 1 via the testing action described in Phase 1.
 If the dependency is not compiled, it is at the buildpack maintainer's discretion whether it needs to be tested.
-All compiled dependencies will be tested.
-6. (If compiled) Upload the dependency to the dependency bucket
+6. (If compiled) Upload the dependency to the dependency bucket`
 7. (If compiled) The dependency `checksum` and the bucket `uri` are added to metadata
 8. An "Assemble" step will run, taking in metadata, the dependencies, and will update the `buildpack.toml` file with the new versions and metadata.
 The